What is COP26 all about? Find out the top six things to know

 2. Adapt to protect communities and natural habitats

 The climate is already changing, and it will continue to change even as we reduce emissions, with devastating effects.
 Countries must take action to avoid, minimise and address the loss and damage that is already occurring from climate change.
 This will involve restoring ecosystems, building defences, putting warning systems in place and making local infrastructure and agriculture more resilient to avoid extreme poverty and loss of homes, livelihoods and lives.

 This is about countries investing and financing climate recovery.
 Developing countries have promised to raise at least $100bn in climate finance annually.
 To hit our climate target, we need investment, funding, infrastructure and a more climate-resilient economy, as well as funding for technology, innovation and jobs in ‘green’ businesses and communities.

 4. Work together

 These goals are only possible if countries collaborate.
-At COP26 all 200 countries will revisit and finalise the Paris Rulebook (the rules needed to implement the Paris Agreement and agree how to deliver on our climate goals faster).
+At COP26, all 200 countries will revisit and finalise the Paris Rulebook (the rules needed to implement the Paris Agreement and agree on how to deliver our climate goals faster).

 Are we on track?
 According to the UN, we’re “way off-track” to deliver the aims of the Paris Agreement.
-Data suggests that greenhouse gas emissions increased globally in 2019 and carbon emissions from fossil fuels grew by more than 0.5%.
+Data suggests that greenhouse gas emissions increased globally in 2019, and carbon emissions from fossil fuels grew by more than 0.5%.
 In December 2020, the UK Government set a target to achieve Net Zero carbon emissions by 2050.
-We have made progress in recent months to bring the temperature curve closer to 2 degrees; but the science shows that much more must be done to keep 1.5 degrees within reach.
+We have made progress in recent months to bring the temperature curve closer to 2 degrees, but the science shows that much more must be done to keep 1.5 degrees within reach.